jacebenson/cedar/docs/docs/deploy/introduction.md

 - [Serverless.com](https://serverless.com)
 - [Vercel.com](https://vercel.com)

-Redwood has a CLI generator that adds the code and configuration required by the specified provider (see the [CLI Doc](cli-commands.md#deploy-config) for more information):
+Cedar has a CLI generator that adds the code and configuration required by the specified provider (see the [CLI Doc](cli-commands.md#deploy-config) for more information):

 ```shell
 yarn rw setup deploy <provider>